NJ Rent Increase Laws

 If they are increasing the price, it must be within the rent control laws set by the municipality (if there are any).
 They also cannot increase the rent so much that it could be deemed unconscionable.

-hash-markWhat are Unconscionable Rent Increases?
+hash-markWhat Are Unconscionable Rent Increases?

 An unconscionable rent increase is so large that it could be deemed exceedingly harsh or unreasonable.
 The state law does not state exactly how much is unconscionable.
 But it means that the landlord has a general duty to only increase the rent a fair amount to keep up with their own expenses.